post by Mike Kimel

 Interestingly enough, with these simple but (I believe) reasonable assumptions, at the end of their careers, Employee 2 is making 21.7% more a year and 14.4% more an hour than Employee 1, which happens to be almost precisely the difference we observed between Male and Female pay in 2014 according to the Department of Labor, which is where we got the difference in hours worked.

 Now, the model this is not evidence that women aren’t being discriminated against in the workplace.
 For one thing, the assumptions in the example above may be wrong.
 As an example, the 3% pay raise per year may seem on target for this year, but most people in the job market today can remember periods where raises tended to be higher.
 Higher pay raises imply a greater percentage differential after a few years.
 Another reason this model doesn’t necessarily show there is no discrimination is that the pay differential noted by the Department of Labor is an average for all (sampled) people in the workplace, not just of people at the end of their career.
-Finally, we assumed identical people with identical skills
+Finally, we assumed identical people with identical skills working at identical jobs.

 Still, it seems that things are changing.
 Speak to women in their 60s and it is clear that there were many career avenues that were completely closed off to them.
 Today, HR departments in companies, universities, and government put a lot of resources into fighting discrimination against women.
 Separate and lower career paths for women, due to the fact they are women, are not tolerated.
 (That isn’t to say there aren’t some troglodyte entities out there, but there are proportionately fewer over time, and they tend to run afoul of the legal system and/or the court of public opinion, not to mention driving themselves out of business by chasing off employees and customers.)